Rafael Gambra Ciudad: Family and youth

 In July 1936 the Gambras were spending their summer holidays in Roncal, where they were caught by the military coup.
 As a 16-year-old Rafael volunteered to the Requeté unit of Tercio de Abárzurza, in few days time taking positions at Alto de León pass and attempting to break through Sierra de Guadarrama.
 José Ulíbarri, the Catholic parish priest from Úgar and temporary commander of the unit, remained Gambra's friend and sort of mentor for life.
 He spent the next 2 years at the stationary frontline in the Sierra, until in July 1938 he left to attend alférez provisional training.
 In February 1939 he was seconded to Tercio del Alcázar, commanding a platoon in the 4.
 Infantry Company.
 Having reached Lliria at the moment of Nationalist victory, he was decorated with many military awards.

 Rafael Gambra was married to María del Carmen Gutiérrez Sánchez (1921-1984), translator, scholar and as Miguel Arazuri author of fairly popular novels.
 She was also the founder and manager of Fundación Stella, an independent radio venture.
 The couple had three children.
-Of their two sons, Andrés Gambra Gutierrez is professor of medieval history and the university official, while José Miguel Gambra Gutiérrez is scholar in philosophy, both in Madrid.
+Of their two sons, Andrés Gambra Gutiérrez is professor of medieval history and the university official, while José Miguel Gambra Gutiérrez is scholar in philosophy, both in Madrid.
 The two are active Traditionalists, the latter leading the sixtinos Carlists since 2010.